cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 This brings us to the next point I wanted to touch on.

-# Artifacts -  New vs. Existing
+# Rise, my children (aka Artifacts -  New vs. Existing)

-After you've successfully deployed your changes to the SharePoint environment, there'll be a distinct difference between the SharePoint artifacts to keep in mind.
-Those that already existed, and those that have been created after the deploy.
+After you've successfully deployed your changes to the SharePoint environment, there'll be a distinct difference between any SharePoint artifacts to keep in mind.
+Those that already existed, and those that have been created _after_ the deploy.

 This may not seem that important of a difference, but when you've made mistakes and are seeing strange things happen in your SharePoint environment, be sure to check which of the artifacts are affected, are the old artifacts experiencing issues or is it happening with the newly created ones ?
 This way, at least, you'll know where to look.
 Clear indication of inconsistencies in code triggered by the Feature Upgrades and the Feature Activate events.

 # Summary

-To sum it all up, if you stick to the following, you may just be fine :):
+To sum it all up, if you stick to the following, you may just be fine :) :

 * Be aware of the nature of a change, provisional or functional ?
 * Make clear distinction between the install/upgrade script of each version & the WSP's / other files needed for each version.
 Keep integrating each new version back into the "clean install" script.
 * Be wary of any differences between the code that execute for creating new artifacts and the code that executes on existing artifacts to bring them up to speed.
 * Give preference to code contained in the WSP over added PowerShell scripts, and be aware of the nature of Feature Upgrades versus adding a new Feature (run just once vs being able to run again).
 * Make BeginVersion in FeatureUpgrades be 0.0.0.0 as a default and only in very rare cases change it to a specific version.
 Make the EndVersion match the generic release version, don't make it too specific.
+* Don't unnecessarily bother with state
+    * Timer Jobs, Web Parts and Views can be treated as stateless if you seperate them from any other code in their seperate feature so you can more easily reinstantiating them.

 # Miscellaneous